AviatrixSystems/avxlabs-docs/ace_security/docs/quiz-hints.md

 Check the **CoPilot > Security > Egress > Monitor**
 ```

-<span style='color:#479608'>Q12.</span> What's the most efficient method for identifying whether a VPC CIDR or a particular subnet is already in use across your multicloud environment without depending on IPAM?
+<span style='color:#479608'>Q12.</span> What is the most efficient method for identifying whether a VPC CIDR or a particular subnet is already in use across your multicloud environment without depending on IPAM?

 ```{hint}
 Check the **CoPilot > Cloud Resources > Cloud Assets**